En / Ru

 • Flashlight

-What about cellphone connection there?
+What about mobile connection there?

 What kind of food is there?